bltavares/bltavares.github.io/_posts/2015-08-10-why-im-having-fun-with-rust.md

 I've been on web development for a while already.
-Working on Garbage Collected languages under the HTTP Request Response cycle, both on the client side and the backend means that many of the times I barelly need to worry about memory stuff.
+Working on Garbage Collected languages under the HTTP Request Response cycle, both on the client side and the backend means that many of the times I barely need to worry about memory stuff.

-Having to learn about differences beteewn having a value on the Heap or the Stack is something new to me.
+Having to learn about differences between having a value on the Heap or the Stack is something new to me.
 And it is really fun.
 Knowing that there are different allocation and dis-allocation times and how dependent values may behave, while the compiler has your back on it is fun.

-As Rust also output binaries and have interop with C. This means I'm learning about compilers, runtime dependencies, libraries and embedding.
+As Rust also output binaries and have inter-op with C. This means I'm learning about compilers, runtime dependencies, libraries and embedding.
 There are people on the community that consider a 14kb binary too big.
 That is so far from what I'm used to, which means